-- Annually, a Pupil Profile is used to record the child's strengths and interests, what they enjoy about school, what they find hard and what helps them to achieve.
+- A SEND Support Plan is used to record the child's strengths and interests, what they enjoy about school, what they find hard and what helps them to achieve.
 This is completed with the child and parent and acts as a guide to their class teacher.
-The information may be updated during the year. - Termly, at progress meetings, a Pupil Profile is produced and/or reviewed.
-The plan records specific and challenging targets for the child to achieve in a term, together with the personalised provision (which may be 1-1 or in a small group) put in place to enable the child to achieve these targets.

-- If required, monthly progress meetings are held where smaller targets taken directly from the Pupil Profile are discussed with children and parents and agreed next steps are recorded towards the longer term targets. - Weekly, on tracking records the teacher or teaching assistant records a short comment about progress made towards each of the targets.
+The information may be updated during the year.
+The plan records specific and challenging targets for the child to achieve in a year, together with the personalised provision (which may be 1-1 or in a small group) put in place to enable the child to achieve these targets. - If required, monthly progress meetings may be held where smaller targets taken directly from the SEND Support Plan are discussed with children and parents and agreed next steps are recorded towards the longer term targets.